 The "Source Area Operable Unit" groundwater remedy is expected to begin continuous operation in mid to late 2019, after the completion of a pilot-scale test of the water treatment system

-A cleanup proposal for the mid-basin groundwater and 160-acre area soils is expected in 2019.
+A cleanup proposal for the mid-basin groundwater and 160-acre area soils is also expected in 2019.